 frank peters - Fotolia

-Copenhagen Fintech is connecting Nordic fintech expertise to the wider global finance and technology sectors to ensure Nordic startups are among the best connected in the world.
+Copenhagen Fintech is connecting financial technology expertise in the Nordics to the wider global finance and technology sectors to ensure Nordic startups are among the best connected in the world.

 The startup incubator and accelerator was established in September 2016 by the Financial Services Union Denmark, the City of Copenhagen and the Danish Bankers Association.